 Many garden centres give you a plastic bag, which makes little sense as gardening is meant to help not harm the environment.
 It also usually ends with half the plant’s soil having fallen out.
 This clever packaging by Milena Włodarczyk is made from a single strip of cardboard allows the viewer to check regularly on their new plant and is biodegradable, making the whole purchase carbon-neutral.

 This design by Reynolds and Reyner for a small Finnish company takes the 'does what it says on the tin' concept to its logical conclusion.
-This effect is useful for the consumer because ultimately it makes it easier to know what material to use the paint for and with the bright and memorable colours it is sure to sell by the tin.
+This effect is useful for the consumer because ultimately it makes it easier to know what material to use the paint for, and the bright colours also help make the products memorable.

 This award winning design from student Alex Creamer takes the simple idea of line creating form in a whole new direction.
 The bottom of the container contains a replication of the design stemming from the top, which in turn causes the spaghetti lines to be pushed into the shape seen above.

-100% biodegradable and the first recyclable shoe bag, this bag from design agency thjink screams innovation.
+Claiming to be the first recyclable shoe bag, which is also 100 per cent biodegradable, this bag from design agency thjink screams innovation.
 This Görtz bag changes the idea of the shopping bag by getting rid of the awkward plastic handle, introducing tough and stylish shoelaces and replicating the colours of Görtz 17 converse shoes.
 Best of all, you get a pair of free laces.
-Neat!

 Perth based designer Maegen Brown created this packaging design for wine label Two Hoots.
 Her brief was 'a new wine collection targeting a young, fun and carefree audience (20-35)'.
 Each owl character has been designed to match the characteristics of the wine, with their textures and colours lifted from a variety of different trees.